Jaguar's reinvented logo has made the internet lose its mind

 It debuts alongside a new "leaper" cat design embossed on brass and marketing slogans such as "Delete Ordinary", "Live Vivid" and, most notably, "Copy Nothing".

-However, Jaguar brand enthusiasts and the general motoring press have savaged the shift from Jaguars Heritage.
-If Jaguar wanted a fresh start, they have it.
+However, Jaguar brand enthusiasts and the general motoring press have savaged the shift from Jaguar's heritage.
+If Jaguar wanted a fresh start, it has it.

 New Jaguar Logo